Updated: Jan 5, 2022

-I suffer from anxiety.
-That was true before the pandemic, but this experience, compounded by an unlucky string of health scares and losses, has brought this truth to a head: when it comes to my body, I have trust issues.
-I increasingly operate from a place of fear, so fixated on how it will betray me, never on how it serves me.
-Being part of pole and aerial communities were a great salve for this, when I had access to them, but for now, I have to figure out alternate ways of coping.
+When it comes to my body, I have trust issues.
+I increasingly operate from a place of fear: ever fixated on how it will betray me, never on how it serves me.
+Pole and aerial communities were a great salve for this, when I had access to them, but for now, I have to figure out alternate ways of coping.
 Seeing these patterns at all is an important first step, but breaking them is a whole other kind of work.

 Late last year I had a conversation with someone about how, when trying to rewire our ways of thinking, it can be helpful to find yourself an affirmation: something you can repeat to yourself over time, even if it feels awkward and foreign, until eventually, you learn to believe it.
 This made a kind of sense, but for the longest time I couldn't find or think of anything that felt helpful.
 I still haven't found something quite as pithy as an affirmation, but these are the thoughts I try to focus on: